 The search for a performing space with a good piano led Hay Music to an additional home at Dorstone House, Dorstone, courtesy of Michael and Mary Hession, with its charming music room housing a modern Bösendorfer recital grand piano.
 The house is set in a beautiful garden and arboretum complete with ponds and small lake.
 With the possibility of bringing a lunchtime picnic on the day of a performance, the afternoon recitals here offer a charming social occasion as well as an outstanding musical experience.
 In addition, after the performance tea and cakes are available provided by fund-raising Dorstone volunteers.

 Recitals have also been held in Hay Castle and Talgarth Mill, providing further highly individual settings.
 In addition to these venues Hay Music also regularly holds recitals in St Mary's Church, Hay-on-Wye, a building beloved of the BBC from where Radio 3 broadcasts lunchtime recitals during the Hay Festival in May/June each year.
-Its extraordinary acoustic qualities make it ideal for large choirs and orchestral ensembles as well as more intimate chamber music.
-Seating around 150 it gives scope for larger audiences which proved a considerable bonus when we have achieved full houses for concerts such as the Volksrenije Choir of St Petersburg, the Choir of Clare College, Cambridge and Britain's renowned baroque violinist Rachel Podger and harpsichordist Chad Kelly.
+Its exceptional acoustic qualities make it ideal for large choirs and orchestral ensembles as well as more intimate chamber music.
+Seating around 150 it gives scope for larger audiences which proved a considerable bonus when we have achieved full houses for concerts such as the Voskresenije Choir of St Petersburg, the Choir of Clare College Cambridge and Britain's renowned baroque violinist Rachel Podger and harpsichordist Chad Kelly.

 Hay Music, in the past, has aimed to be self-sufficient from ticket sales but this is becoming increasingly difficult whilst maintaining our philosophy of keeping ticket prices as low as possible and at the same time continuing to pay our musicians at a fair level of remuneration.
-To this end in February 2017 Hay Music introduced its Friends and Patrons scheme and we are extremely grateful to those supporters who have already joined the Hay Music Friends and Patrons community.
+To this end in February 2017 Hay Music introduced its Friends and Patrons scheme and we are extremely grateful to those supporters who have joined the Hay Music Friends and Patrons community.

-Over the years Hay Music has benefited from occasional grants and donations, in particular from the Arts Council for Wales's 'Night Out' scheme, and also their major contribution to the 2016 Chamber Music Festival.
+Over the years Hay Music has benefited from occasional grants and donations, in particular from the Arts Council for Wales' 'Night Out' scheme, and also their major contribution to the 2016 Chamber Music Festival.